Children's nursing is a rewarding but demanding career. You'll need to show empathy, sensitivity and have excellent communication skills to succeed

 You will need to show:

-- organisational skills and the ability to manage your time and workload effectively;
+- organisational skills, to manage your time and workload effectively

 - emotional resilience and stamina to deal with patients under difficult circumstances.

-Although not essential, pre-entry experience is valuable as it provides an insight into the profession and shows universities and NHS Trusts that you understand what the career involves.
+Although not essential, pre-entry experience is valuable as it provides you with an insight into the profession and shows universities and NHS Trusts that you understand what the career involves.

 Many children's nurses work in NHS hospitals.
-Others are employed in:
+Other settings where you could find work include:

-- general practice (GP) practices, as specialists in child health;
+- general practices (GPs), as specialists in child health

 - charities and voluntary organisations.

-The majority of sick children are cared for at home by their families with the support of a community nursing team.
+As in other branches of nursing, care is becoming more community based.
+Depending on the illness, some sick children are cared for at home by their families with the support of a community nursing team.
 It's possible to be based totally in the community with a specialism such as cystic fibrosis, diabetes or asthma.
-As in other branches of nursing, care is becoming more community based.

 Look for job vacancies at: